avmgithub/pytorch_builder/README.md

 Directories in this directory

-ci - Docker scripts to build Dockerfile for GPU based CI at OSU ; see https://powerci.osuosl.org ci_cpu - Scripts executed build Dockerfile for GPU based CI at OSU ; see https://powerci.osuosl.org
+ci - Docker scripts to build Dockerfile for GPU based CI at OSU ; see https://powerci.osuosl.org <br>
+ci_cpu - Scripts executed build Dockerfile for GPU based CI at OSU ; see https://powerci.osuosl.org

 See README.md in each sub-directory to learn more